Department Chair: Robert A. Mena

 Students desiring information should contact the department office for referral to one of the faculty advisors.

 Mathematics is fundamental to all scientific knowledge, including not only the traditional natural sciences but increasingly the social and economic sciences.
-The increasing applicability of mathematical methods has been enhanced and accelerated by the development of the computer.
-Mathematics is also a vital aid to critical and philosophical thinking and, at least to some, a thing of beauty in itself.
+Mathematics is also a vital aid to critical and philosophical thinking.

-The Department of Mathematics and Statistics offers instruction for students at all levels beyond high school mathematics.
+The Department offers instruction for students at all levels beyond high school mathematics.
 Its courses provide the computational and analytic skills needed for a variety of majors, as well as the advanced theoretical topics for specialists in mathematics.
-Its various degree options are intended to provide the student with the knowledge and techniques needed for scientific, management and statistical applications, and also the theoretical understanding needed for teaching, graduate study and lifelong professional growth.
-Beyond these, it hopes to instill a spirit of curiosity and healthy skepticism towards mathematical statements and results - a willingness to ask “is this true?” and “why?”, and to try to find the answers.